 Also called “SCC”, these skin cancers result from exposure to UV over time.
 They are commonly found on sun-exposed areas like the face, lips, hands, and legs.
 However, they can occur anywhere on the body.
 This type of skin cancer can appear as a rough bump on the skin that grows quickly, a non-healing sore or a flat, red, scaly patch that grows.

 A potentially deadly skin cancer, melanoma is a result of UV exposure as well as genetics.
 People at risk for melanoma include those with over 50 moles on their body, a family history of melanoma, history of multiple blistering sunburns and excessive sun exposure or tanning bed use, and those with a history of other cancers like breast or colon.
 When detected in an early stage, melanoma is easily treatable.
-If the melanoma is extending deep into the tissue or has moved around to other locations in the body, chemotherapy, radiation and other treatments may be used to treat it.
+If the melanoma is extending deep into the tissue or has moved around to other locations in the body, chemotherapy, radiation and other treatments may be necessary to treat it.
 Melanomas that spread to distant locations in the body have a 20% five-year survival rate.